-- Wrap ham up tightly in the tinfoil, adding another layer of tinfoil if it’s not complete wrapped up.
+- Wrap ham up tightly in the tinfoil, adding another layer of foil if it's not completely covered.
 Set inside a larger dish and place in the refrigerator overnight.
 You can skip the overnight step, but it does infuse the ham with more flavor.

 - Prepare the mustard sauce as instructed below (can be made a few days ahead of time).

 - When pressure cooking is complete, use a natural release.
 This will help keep the ham moist and tender, but if in a hurry, allow pressure to release naturally for 10 minutes followed by a quick release.

 - Place ham on a cutting board and cut into desired size pieces.
 Place inside a 9×13 baking dish or on a serving platter and drizzle with the glaze.
-Serve hot.